 Work with Me

-My other speciality is the line edit —as in going over your pages sentence by sentence, line by line.
-I can help you improve your work by helping you play with words, style, punctuation — to your best effect.
-I use exercises that help you experiment and find where your treasure is.
-The new AI editing tools can clean up your typos and grammar and wear down the rough edges that make you interesting (that’s an Edith Wharton reference from Age of Innoence; I wonder if you know it.)
-But AI is not a person with a spirit.
+The new AI editing tools can clean up your typos and grammar and wear down the rough edges that make you interesting (that’s an Edith Wharton reference from Age of Innoence; I wonder if you know it?)
+AI is a great equalizer, but not a person with a unique spirit.

-Dialogue is something my work is often praised for — believable, revelatory dialogue can lift a mediocre work to a great one.
-I am happy just to consider your dialogue alone, if you choose.
-Read any of my works and you will see how dialogue can bring your work to life — and be used to convey information with having to explain it.
+Dialogue is a an aspect of my work that is often noted.
+Believable, revelatory dialogue can lift a mediocre work to a great one.
+Read any of my works to see how dialogue can bring your work to life — and be used to convey information with having to explain it.
+I can help you improve your dialogue.

 Here are a few people I have worked with and their publications: